 Post edited after comment number 3

-2041 AM peak transit flow on on the Broadway-Commercial / Main-Terminal segment
+2041 AM peak transit flow on on the Broadway-Commercial / Main-Terminal Expo line segment

 |Business As Usual||23,104|

-In fact the above illustrates that not extending the Millenium beyond VCC Clark, involve a cost to be burdened by the Expo line… just to be able to cope with the demand on its busiest segment.
+The above illustrates that not extending the Millennium beyond VCC Clark, impose a cost on the Expo line… just to be able to cope with the demand on its busiest segment.
 This cost can be eventually tremendous, has advanced number above $1 Billion to upgrade the Expo line capacity above 20,000pphpd.

-Lot of activity on the Broadway subway front those days:
+Lot of activities on the Broadway subway front those days:

 - A KPMG study financed by the City of Vancouver

 - The finding of what is presented as a Phase 2 of the UBC line rapid transit study: One year study for a 9 pages pamphlet :